Aluminium phosphide

 Aluminium phosphide is a highly toxic inorganic compound with the chemical formula AlP, used as a wide band gap semiconductor and a fumigant.
 This colorless solid is generally sold as a grey-green-yellow powder or pellet due to the presence of impurities arising from hydrolysis and oxidation.

 It is used by farmers, pest controllers, gamekeepers and estate managers as a fumigant pesticide.

 Properties

 AlP crystals are dark grey to dark yellow in color and have a zincblende crystal structure with a lattice constant of 5.4510 Å at 300 K. They are thermodynamically stable up to 1000 C.

-Aluminium phosphide reacts with water or acids to release phosphine:
+Aluminium phosphide reacts vigorously with water or acids to release phosphine.
+The phosphine is the basis of the toxicity of AlP.